 Steps You Can Take Yourself to Handle Stress After Trauma

-Everyone's reaction to trauma is different and so therefore so is the stress level that people experience after the event is over. there are some basic, practical steps you can take to begin coping with the aftermath of the event and the stress that comes along with it:
+Everyone’s reaction to trauma is different and so is the stress level that people experience after the event is over.
+There are some basic, practical steps you can take to begin coping with the aftermath of the event and the stress that comes along with it:

 Give Yourself Time

 It is important that you give yourself time to adjust to the way that a traumatic event has affected your life.
 Trying to carry on like nothing has happened is never going to help you truly move forward.

 Most people find that after any traumatic event, even a seemingly small one, they experience quite violent mood swings, feeling happier and more positive at one moment and then sad and despairing the next.
 As disconcerting as this is, it’s also perfectly normal.
 Accepting that you are not going to ‘be yourself’ for a while is an important step in learning how to handle stress after a traumatic event.